slambdin1/gitRekt/README.txt

 OS Principles: HW 2 README
 By: Shannen Lambdin

-I did not encounter any problems while writing this program.
-Therefore, error catching has been implemented should the user enter an erroneous command, and the program will terminate when the string 'exit' is received as a command.

 Below is a list of problems I ran into while writing this program.
+The program will terminate when the string 'exit' is received as a command.
 1) Memory leaks
-2) Command validation (phase 1)
+2) Erroneous command checking (phase 1)
-4) Implementing the Next on any, success, failure
+4) Implementing the Next on any, success, failure (phase 3)
-5) Exiting program when fed 'exit'

 Included in my homework submission is a make file that executes the below commands.